goatfi/.github/profile/README.md

 Checkout our repositories:
 - [goat-contracts](https://github.com/goatfi/contracts): The core contracts of the Goat Protocol.
-- [goat-address-book](https://github.com/goatfi/goat-address-book): Solidity registry for all smart contracts' addresses of the Goat Protocol.
 - [audits](https://github.com/goatfi/audits): Audits performed by external security researchers the Goat Protocol contracts.

 ---